CowClip: Reducing CTR Prediction Model Training Time from 12 hours to 10 minutes on 1 GPU: Introduction

 Recent years have witnessed rapid growth in GPU processing ability~\cite{baji2018evolution}.
-As the powerful hardware greatly benefits the progress in CV and NLP~\cite{Krizhevsky2012ImageNetCW, amodei_hernandez_2018}, there is also a transition in accelerating CTR prediction model training from multi-node CPU servers\cite{Ho2013MoreED,Li2014ScalingDM} to GPU accelerators\cite{Cheng2016WideD,Oldridge2020MerlinAG}.
-Recently, many big companies have developed their own CTR prediction training framework~\cite{Mudigere2021SoftwareHardwareCF, Xie2020KrakenMC, Lian2021PersiaAO, Zhao2019AIBoxCP, Zhao2020DistributedHG, Jiang2019XDLAI, Guo2021ScaleFreeCTRMD, Miao2021HETSO, Zhang2022DHENAD} to support a memory and communication efficient system to exploit GPU ability fully.
-In this trend, CTR prediction systems tend to be synchronously trained due to the accuracy degradation brought by the staleness of gradients in asynchronous training~\cite{Dutta2021SlowAS, Mudigere2021SoftwareHardwareCF}.
 With the growth of GPU memory and FLOPS, a larger batch size can take better advantage of the parallel processing capability of GPUs.
 As shown in Figure~\ref{fig:time_per} (a), the time of one forward and backward pass is almost the same when scaling 8 times batch size, indicating GPU with a small batch size is extremely underused.
 Since the number of training epochs remains the same, large batch training reduces the number of steps and thus significantly shortens the total training time (Figure~\ref{fig:time_per} (b)).
 In addition, a large batch benefits more in a multi-GPUs setting, where gradients of the large embedding layer need to be exchanged between different GPUs and machines, resulting in high communication costs.
 To avoid distraction from system optimization in reducing communication costs~\cite{Mudigere2021SoftwareHardwareCF, Zhao2019AIBoxCP, Xie2020KrakenMC}, we focus on designing an accuracy-preserving algorithm for scaling batch size on a single GPU, which can be easily extended for multi-node training.
+The challenge of applying large batch training is an accuracy loss when naively increasing the batch size~\cite{He2021LargeScaleDL}, especially considering that CTR prediction is a very sensitive task and cannot bear the accuracy loss.
+Hyperparameter scaling rules~\cite{Krizhevsky2014OneWT,Goyal2017AccurateLM} and carefully designed optimization methods~\cite{You2017LargeBT,You2020LargeBO} in CV and NLP tasks are not directly suitable for CTR prediction.
+This is because, in CTR prediction, the inputs are more sparse and frequency-unbalanced, and the embedding layers dominate the parameters of the whole network (\eg, 99.9\%, see Table~\ref{tab:nparams}).
+In this paper, we identified the failure reason behind previous scaling rules on CTR prediction and proposed an effective algorithm and scaling rule for large batch training.